-Age specific chores to get kids helping in the kitchen, learning and having fun!
+Age specific Thanksgiving activities for kids get them helping in the kitchen, learning and having fun!

-Chores For Kids 3-5 To Be Able To Help In The Kitchen:
+Ideas For Kids 3-5 To Be Able To Help With Thanksgiving Cooking:

 - Pour, dump, stir and sprinkle ingredients and spices you have gathered together.